Shivnarine Chanderpaul: Personality and style

 Chanderpaul is well known for his unorthodox batting stance, in which he stands facing the bowler, as opposed to most batsmen who stand side-on.
 He adopts this stance in order to see the ball clearly with both eyes, something he developed as a child when facing hostile fast bowling.
 Despite this, when he began playing Test cricket, he had a reasonably traditional stance, with his feet only angling slightly forwards.
 After a year of playing international cricket, he had eliminated the forward angle, and his feet pointed square of the feet in a classical stance.
 Between 2000 and 2005, he started to rotate his feet forwards, until they eventually pointed almost directly down the wicket, a position he has maintained since.
 While he faces forwards, his bat is angled towards square-leg, prompting Scyld Berry to describe his stance as "perfectly orthodox... provided the bowler delivers from next to the umpire at square-leg, not the one at the bowler’s end."
 Chanderpaul's stance has frequently been described as "crab-like", and his batting has been labelled as ugly.
 It has been suggested that these factors have resulted in him being underrated as a batsman.
 When the ball is delivered, Chanderpaul moves into a more traditional position to play the ball.

 As his stance has developed throughout his time playing international cricket, his batting aggression has undergone a similar transformation.
 He was first selected for the West Indies based on his attacking style of play; he cites Rohan Kanhai as one of his early influences.
 It was from Kanhai that Chanderpaul took his nickname, "Tiger".
-He maintained this style during the early part of his international career, but as the batting of the West Indies side around him grew weaker, he developed a more defensive style of play, and turned himself into what ESPNcricinfo's Vaneisa Baksh described as "the anchor of the team, the solid man."
+He maintained this style during the early part of his international career, but as the batting of the West Indies team around him grew weaker, he developed a more defensive style of play, and turned himself into what ESPNcricinfo's Vaneisa Baksh (cricket writer and biographer of Frank Worrel) described as "the anchor of the team, the solid man."
 The Australian spin bowler Shane Warne described Chanderpaul as "a bloke you needed to crowbar away from the crease," and he is often labelled as "limpet-like."